Avinashpuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mariadb/ec2_deployment.md

 ```
 **NOTE:-** Replace **public_key**, **access_key**, **secret_key**, and **key_name** with your values.

 Now, use the [Terraform commands](/learning-paths/server-and-cloud/aws/terraform#terraform-commands) to deploy **main.tf** file.
-After successful deployment of EC2 instance we need to configure MariaDB on the same via Ansible
+After successful deployment of the EC2 instance, we need to configure MariaDB on the same via Ansible.

 ## Configure MariaDB through Ansible